leeweiming3/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Run the command `java -jar hirehub.jar` in the same directory or double-click the jar file.
+   1. Run the command `java -jar hirehub.jar` on the command line in the same directory or double-click the jar file.
 Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by running the command `java -jar hirehub.jar` in the same directory or double-clicking the jar file.<br>
+   1. Re-launch the app by running the command `java -jar hirehub.jar` on the command line in the same directory or double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 ### Deleting a person